-Metsä Fibre’s way of renewing its pulp mills is based on the bioproduct concept, the core of which is the resource-smart use of the wood raw material and side streams of production.
+Metsä Fibre’s way of renewing its pulp mills is based on the sustainable bioproduct concept, the core of which is the resource-smart use of the wood raw material and side streams of production.
 In the bioproduct mill concept, the renewable wood raw material and production side streams will be used in full as pulp and other bioproducts, which can replace fossil-based materials and fossil fuels.

 The bioproduct mill concept allows for the future expansion of the product range with new bioproducts of an increasingly high added value.
 The innovations of the future will be created, to an increasing degree, through cooperation.
 Metsä Fibre actively explores new product paths with its partners, which include for example universities, research institutions, companies and potential customers.
 In addition, Metsä Fibre has internal channels through which its own personnel have the chance to share their own development ideas and process the ideas of others further, with a low threshold.
 Alongside product development, the efficient operation of production units also requires long-term partnerships, and Metsä Fibre engages in multi-sectoral cooperation with its strategic business partners and equipment suppliers, among others.

 from replacing plastics to creating wood-based textile fibres